anton-jeran/MULTI-AUDIODEC/README.md

 # Two Speakers Overlapped Binaural Speech

-**To train and test single speaker binaural speech go inside "Single_Multi_AudioDec/" folder.**
+**To train and test single-speaker binaural speech go inside "Single_Multi_AudioDec/" folder.**

-## Generating Binaural RIR
+## Generating Binaural IR

-To generate 50,000 RIRs run the follwing code.
-To generate different number of RIRs, change variable **num_irs** (Line 47) in **sim_binaural_ir.py**.
+To generate 50,000 BIRs run the following code.
+To generate different numbers of BIRs, change the variable **num_irs** (Line 47) in **sim_binaural_ir.py**.
 You can see generated Binaural RIRs under **binaural/** folder.

 ```
 python3 sim_binaural_ir.py
 ```

 ## Augement Binaural Speech Dataset
-Download VCTK or any clean speech dataset and divide into train,test and valid **e.g., corpus/train, corpus/test, corpus/valid**.
-To make clean speech of 2 seconds durations run the following command
+Download VCTK or any clean speech dataset and divide it into the train, test and valid **e.g., corpus/train, corpus/test, corpus/valid**.
+To make a clean speech of 2 seconds duration run the following command

 ```
 python3 process_speech.py
 ```

-Then make folder **output_speech** and run following command to augment binaural speech dataset
+Then make folder **output_speech** and run the following command to augment the binaural speech dataset

 ```
 mkdir output_speech